Cobb County weather forecast for Saturday August 13

-The National Weather Service forecasts mostly sunny skies here in Cobb County on Saturday August 12, 2022, with a high near 84 degrees.
+The National Weather Service forecasts partly sunny skies here in Cobb County on Saturday August 13 with a high near 84 degrees.

+A hazardous weather outlook is in effect for Cobb and other counties in the north Georgia region due to the possibility of isolated afternoon thunderstorms, but the danger is mostly to central Georgia.

 Extended forecast